morganwright96/cs260/README.md

-# used for the cs labs not creative project
+# Used for the cs labs not creative project